-The Board members have no financial, business, family or other material/relevant relationships with each other save that (1) Ms. Ng Sui Chun is the spouse of the Chairman; (2) Mr. Wong Ling Sun, Vincent is the son of the Chairman and Ms. Ng Sui Chun and the brother of Ms. Wong Wai Sum, May; and (3) Ms. Wong Wai Sum, May is the daughter of the Chairman and Ms. Ng Sui Chun and the sister of Mr. Wong Ling Sun, Vincent.
+The Board members have no financial, business, family or other material/relevant relationships with each other save that (1) Ms. Ng Sui Chun is the spouse of Mr. Wong Man Kit; (2) Mr. Wong Man Kit and Ms. Ng Sui Chun are the parents of the Chairman and Ms. Wong Wai Sum, May; and (3) the Chairman is the brother of Ms. Wong Wai Sum, May.
 When the Board considers any proposal or transaction in which a Director or any of his/her associate(s) has an interest, such Director declares his/her interest and is required to abstain from voting.
 If a Director has conflict of interests in a matter to be considered by the Board which the Board has determined to be material, the matter must be dealt with by a physical Board meeting rather than a written resolution.